-Single hop Multiple hops Infrastructure (Access Points, Towers) No Host connects to base station (WiFi, WiMAX, cellular) which connects to larger Internet Host may have to relay through several wireless nodes to connect to larger Internet: Mesh net ((())) ((())) Relay to reach other a given Infrastructure No base station (Bluetooth, ad hoc nets) wireless node.
-Mobile Ad- hoc Network (MANET), Vehicular Ad-hoc Network (VANET)
+Single hop Multiple hops Host may have to Host connects to relay through several Infrastructure base station (WiFi, wireless nodes to WiMAX, cellular) Access Points, connect to larger which connects to Towers) Internet: Mesh net $((\bullet))$ larger Internet((())) Relay to reach other a given No No base station wireless node.
+Mobile Ad-Infrastructure (Bluetooth, hoc Network (MANET), ad hoc nets) Vehicular Ad-hoc Network (VANET)

-□ The hop here is link over wireless transmission, right?
-Then those station will eventually be wired into the Internet?
-Sometimes, wireless is used over multiple hops without wires.
-That is multi-hop wireless.
-U What is the difference between Mobile Ad-hoc and hoc nets?
-Is it just the difference of numbers of devices?
+- ☐ The hop here is a link over wireless transmission, right?
+Then will those stations eventually be wired into the Internet? - Sometimes, wireless is used over multiple hops without wires.
+That is multi-hop wireless. - ☐ What is the difference between Mobile Ad-hoc and hoc nets?
+Is it just the difference in the number of devices?

 Mobile means moving.
 Two computers communicating in Ad-hoc mode may are may not be mobile.
-A mobile ad-hoc network means at least one of the nodes is moving. □ So VANETs do not yet exist?
+A mobile ad-hoc network means at least one of the nodes is moving.

+☐ So VANETs do not yet exist?

 Not common.
-Emergency vehicles (fire brigades and military) use it. □ What is the difference between MANET and VANET again?
+Emergency vehicles (fire brigades and military) use it.

+☐ What is the difference between MANET and VANET again?
 Is VANET the next generation of MANET?

 M=Mobile.
-Could be between a walking person and the tower.
+It could be between a walking person and the tower.

 V=Vehicle-to-vehicle without a tower.